-In 2017, Roblox was growing rapidly, surpassing 30 million monthly active users (MAUs).
+In 2017, Roblox was growing rapidly, as its monthly active users (MAUs) reached new heights.
 Internal engineering teams were scaling as well — driving significantly higher levels of resource consumption, capacity demands, and frequency of changes.

 Rob Cameron, technical director of cloud services, realized that their infrastructure could not keep up.
 Dedicated servers were leading to increased resource waste.
 The company’s reliance on manual workflows and homegrown tooling resulted in significant productivity bottlenecks.
 Prior to deploying Nomad, Roblox was challenged with:

 Deploying a new application took a long time

 Manual scheduling via legacy tooling